mcopanos/React-Todo-List/README.md

 npm run dev

 ```
-This will install the needed dependencies for your new project.\
+This will install the needed dependencies for your new project.<br>
 Enjoy!